knikolaeff/pycollege/README.md

 ## pycollege
 Small programs, I've written in Python which I used for a college degree.

+We had a great focus on tkinter framework, which I don't like, but it is what it is

 Currently it has:
 1. Discriminant calculator
 2. Terminal calculator
 3. Two versions of calculator made in TKinter framework
 4. Calculator of primitives geometrical shapes
 5. A program which determines your location by your IP Address
+6. A simple parking program, written with TKinter

 # Prerequisites
 You have to install python first.